 This is a lecture course combined with discussion sections.
 Lectures are delivered by the professor, and discussion sections are held by one of the teaching assistants.
-Both lectures and discussion sections are essential parts of the course.
-Laptops and tablets may be used for note-taking purposes only, and phones must be put away with sound muted.
-All students must sign a Technology Use Honor Pledge.
+Both lectures and discussion sections are mandatory.
+In lecture, laptops and tablets may be used for note-taking purposes only, and phones must be put away with sound muted.
+In discussion sections, TAs will set their own policies on the use of technology.
 Note that PowerPoint lecture slides will generally not be posted on ELMS, so it is important to attend class regularly.